Theo-Fourniez/websocket-chat-app-frontend/README.md

-# WhatsApp Clone Frontend
+# A WhatsApp web clone's Frontend
+![The homepage of the app](./preview/homepage.png)

+You can find the backend here : https://github.com/Theo-Fourniez/websocket-chat-app .
 This project was made to learn Angular 16 and Spring boot 3.
 The goal was to create a app similar to WhatsApp Web.
 The app is responsive.

-![The homepage of the app](./preview/homepage.png)

 ## Functionality
 * Real time messaging (using websockets)